We’d love to hear from you!

 Academic units and think tanks that conduct studies and critical analysis on social enterprise trends, practices, and impacts.

 A social enterprise is a business that puts people and planet first.
-They trade like any other business, but exist specifically to make the world a better place.
+They trade like any other business but exist specifically to make the world a better place.
+They primarily trade and they exist for a public or community purpose.
 Social enterprises can adopt a range of legal structures, identities, and play multiple roles, across different domains, in the ecosystem.

 Bodies that establish and maintain certification schemes and benchmarks for social enterprise performance and impact.
 Standards may be related to specific areas of impact (e.g. animal welfare), specific products (e.g. Fair Trade), or whole of organisation (e.g. People and Planet First).